em3ndez/tiny-web-server/STATS.md

 # TinyWeb Statistics

-TinyWeb provides a built-in statistics capability that allows you to monitor and analyze the performance of your web server.
+TinyWeb provides a built-in statistics capability that allows you to monitor and analyze the performance of your app.
 This feature is useful for understanding the behavior of your application and identifying potential bottlenecks.

 ## Key Features